Athlete of the Month, August 2011 - Marc Arseneau

 **Q:** Tell us something interesting about you!

-A: I have been climbing mountains in the past few years.
-Last winter I climbed Kilimanjaro in Africa with my son.
-This January, I will be climbing the 22,800 ft mount Aconcagua in south america.
-Finally, my bucket list is too long for one lifetime!
+**A:** In recent years, I've taken up mountain climbing.
+Last winter, I climbed Kilimanjaro in Africa with my son, and this January, I'll be tackling the 22,800 ft Mount Aconcagua in South America.
+My bucket list is far too long for just one lifetime!

 Coach Mike Ricci is the Founder and Head Coach for D3 Multisport.
 His coaching style is ‘process-focused’ vs. ‘results-focused.’
 When working with an athlete, their understanding of how and why they are improving is always going to take precedence over any race result.
 Yes, there is an end goal, but in over 2 decades of coaching, experience has shown him that if you do the right work, and for the right reasons, the results will follow.